FK Sarajevo: The 1980s: Second championship

 Sarajevo enjoyed a second successful period between 1978 and 1985, driven by the dynamic attacking duo of Predrag Pašić and Safet Sušić.
 This pair became one of the most prolific tandems in Yugoslav and Bosnian football history.
 Predrag Pašić, nicknamed "Paja," was a winger or striker who rose through the club's youth ranks and played for Sarajevo until his move to VfB Stuttgart after the title-winning season in 1985.
 Safet Sušić, known as "Pape," was a playmaker and attacking midfielder who donned the maroon and white jersey from 1973 until his transfer to Paris Saint-Germain in 1982.
 In the 1978–79 season, Sušić scored 15 goals and was named Player of the Season as Sarajevo finished fourth.
 The following year, his 17 goals not only retained his Player of the Year title but also made him the joint-top scorer in the league.

 In the 1979–80 season, Sarajevo finished as runners-up, seven points behind Red Star Belgrade, therefore qualifying for the 1980–81 UEFA Cup.
-Sarajevo was knocked out in the first round by German powerhouse Hamburger SV, which won 7:5 on aggregate.
-Sarajevo returned to the UEFA Cup in 1982–83 (having finished fourth during the 1981–82 season), beating Bulgaria's Slavia Sofia 6:4 in the first round and Romanian club FC Corvinul Hunedoara 8:4 in the second, thanks to a 4:0 home win in the second leg.
-In the third round (last 16), Sarajevo lost the first leg 6:1 to Belgian club RSC Anderlecht, and despite winning the second leg 1:0, were eliminated by the eventual champions.
-Sarajevo also reached the Yugoslav Cup final that season, losing 3:2 to Dinamo Zagreb in Belgrade.
+Sarajevo was knocked out in the first round by German powerhouse Hamburger SV, which won 7–5 on aggregate.
+Sarajevo returned to the UEFA Cup in 1982–83 (having finished fourth during the 1981–82 season), beating Bulgaria's Slavia Sofia 6–4 in the first round and Romanian club Corvinul Hunedoara 8–4 in the second, thanks to a 4–0 home win in the second leg.
+In the third round (last 16), Sarajevo lost the first leg 6–1 to Belgian club RSC Anderlecht, and despite winning the second leg 1–0, were eliminated by the eventual champions.
+Sarajevo also reached the Yugoslav Cup final that season, losing 3–2 to Dinamo Zagreb in Belgrade.
 Sarajevo secured their second championship title in the 1984–85 season, finishing four points ahead of runners-up Hajduk Split.
 The new championship season for Sarajevo didn't start spectacularly, but as it progressed, the team gained momentum and secured first place by the winter break.